jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-multi-site.md

 href="https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#cache-jsr-107">reference
 documentation</a> for further guidance.

-Since SBDG’s `org.springframework.geode:spring-geode-starter` is on the application classpath, SBDG will auto-configure a `ClientCache` instance by default, as [documented](../index.html#geode-clientcache-applications).
+Since [spring-boot-gemfire-name]’s `org.springframework.geode:spring-geode-starter` is on the
+application classpath, [spring-boot-gemfire-name] will auto-configure a `ClientCache` instance by default, as [documented](../index.html#geode-clientcache-applications).